Gilbert Fredette for Norway House Chief

 ᐁᑯᓴᓂ

-Gilbert
+Gilbert Fredette

 About Gilbert

-When I was nearly complete my master’s degree in 2014, I decided to run for office in Norway House and successfully completed a term as Vice-Chief/ councillor.
-During my term, I held the health care, CFS and education portfolios and represented the chief at external events.
-In 2018, I worked as a Policy Analyst for Indigenous Services Canada in which I would travel extensively to northern communities to confirm their health care standards.
+As I neared the completion of my master’s degree in 2014, I decided to run for office in Norway House and successfully completed a term as Vice-Chief/councillor.
+During my term, I held the healthcare, CFS, and education portfolios while representing the chief at external events.
+In 2018, I worked as a Policy Analyst for Indigenous Services Canada, traveling extensively to northern communities to confirm their healthcare standards.
 In 2022, I returned to work for Norway House Cree Nation as a senior advisor to council.
-Currently I work as the Associate CEO of Norway House and have been active in the Health department .I am the Vice Chair of kinosao sipi minisowin agency (KSMA).
-I am also a board member of Whiskyjack Youth Treatment Centre and on the board of the John Howard Society of Winnipeg.
+Currently, I serve as the Associate CEO of Norway House and have been active in the Health department.
+I am also the Vice Chair of Kinosao Sipi Minisowin Agency (KSMA) and a board member of the Whiskyjack Youth Treatment Centre, as well as on the board of the John Howard Society of Winnipeg.

-Gilbert
+Gilbert Fredette

 Gilbert in the Media